bandyopd/cenROC/README.md

 ## Installation

-You can install My1Pck with:
+You can install cenROC with:

 ``` r
 devtools::install_github("elghouch/cenROC")
 ```
+The source code is provided above.

 ## Usage, examples and details